t-schanz/Coursera_Capstone/README.md

-# Coursera_Capstone
+# Coursera Capstone Project

-This is the repository for the coursera capstone project on data science
+This is the repository for the coursera capstone project on data science.